-Do you write for search engines or people?
+Today we’re exploring a big question: content writing, for search engines or humans?
 A lot of people are vocally in support of the latter.
 But I don’t think there is a difference.
 You have to remember that your priority is always the people.
 Specifically the people in your target audience.
 HOWEVER, search engines play a role too.

 Listen to this episode to see why you should be writing for BOTH!

 Hi, I’m Ruthie, owner of Defy The Status Quo, and you’re listening to an episode of The Defiant Business Podcast, your 10-minute daily shot of business knowledge.
 You don’t have a lot of time and I won’t waste it.
 So let’s get into it.

 Today we’re going to be talking about whether your content writing should be for search engines or humans.
 I actually see this division of thought about content writing pretty frequently.
 And when I do, whether I see it on Linkedin, Instagram, any social media platform or when I’m speaking with people at networking events, you can pretty much always count on me to throw in my 2 cents about this.

 That’s because I don’t think that there is a difference.
 If you’re one of those people who do believe that there is a difference, I think that by the end of this 10-minute segment, you will at least have the other side’s informed opinion, even if you don’t change your mind.

 So when I’m on Linkedin or Instagram, I see things like “I write content for humans”, or if it’s a company posting about their content needs, they will say things like “Content written for humans only”.
 Those are two sides of the same coin there: the writer, and then the business who’s looking for writers.
 And what these statements reflect is outdated knowledge about search engine optimization.